Compatibility complexes of overdetermined PDEs of finite type, with applications to the Killing equation: Introduction

-In Section~\ref{sec:compat}, we introduce some ideas from homological algebra, applied to linear differential operators, and use it to show how to explicitly construct a compatibility complex for a PDE of finite type.
+In Section~\ref{sec:compat}, we introduce some ideas from homological algebra, applied to linear differential operators, and use it to show how to explicitly construct a compatibility complex for a PDE of regular finite type (the appropriateness of our definition of \emph{finite type} operator is discussed at length in Appendix~\ref{sec:fintype}).
 This technique is applied to the Killing equation in Section~\ref{sec:killing}, with some examples.
 In particular, we treat in detail the examples of spacetimes of constant curvature (Section~\ref{sec:cc}), cosmological FLRW spacetimes (Section~\ref{sec:flrw}) and Schwarzschild-Tangherlini black holes (Section~\ref{sec:schw}).
+In each case we make some remarks about the relation of our results with the literature.
+Appendix~\ref{sec:notation} gives a helpful reference for the notation used in different subsections of Section~\ref{sec:killing}.
 In all examples, we keep the spacetime dimension $n$ general (that is, we allow at least $n\ge 4$).
 The results of Sections~\ref{sec:flrw} and~\ref{sec:schw} are new.
 Finally, we conclude with a discussion of further work in Section~\ref{sec:discuss}.

 Whenever speaking of differential operators, we will specifically mean a linear differential operator with smooth coefficients acting on smooth functions.
+More precisely, we will consider differential operators that map between sections of vector bundles, say $V_1 \to M$ and $V_2 \to M$, on some fixed manifold $M$, $K\colon \Gamma(V_1) \to \Gamma(V_2)$.
+The source and target bundle of a differential operator, $V_1\to M$ and $V_2\to M$ respectively in the last example, will be considered as part of its definition and will most often be omitted from the notation.
 We will denote the composition of two differential operators $K$ and $L$ by $K\circ L$, or simply by $K L$, if no confusion is possible.
+A \emph{local section} of a vector bundle $V\to M$ is a section of the restriction bundle $V|_U \to U$ for some open $U \subset M$.
+A local section $v$ that solves the differential equation $K[v] = 0$ on its domain of definition is a \emph{local solution}.